karate

 Just loose-fitting clothes - tracksuit bottoms or leggings and a tshirt.
 We train barefoot so no shoes/trainers or socks (unless you have a foot condition).
 Water is also recommended

-What happens after the free offer ends?
+What happens after the free trial offer ends?

-Should you wish to continue, you will continue to train using the beginners' syllabus.
+Should you wish to continue, you will continue to train using the beginners’ syllabus.
 On completion of eight classes minimum you will be graded on the content you have been shown on the course.
-There is a £25 charge for the grading and you will get a new belt and certificate.
+There is a £25.00 charge for the grading and you will get a new belt and certificate.
 This grading usually takes place at the end of the month in the main grade class.

 Is there a club membership fee and what kit is needed when I move into the main class?

-When in the main class will I be thrown to the lions and get a hard time from the established club members?
+In the main class will I be thrown to the lions and get a hard time from the established club members?

 No, we treat each student as a individual, we are well aware that no two people are alike, you will progress at a rate you feel is good for you with a little pushing from us.
 If needed, we will put one of our instructors with you for some one-to-one training in the main class.
 As for the senior club members, we at KSD are a non-egotistical club, we don’t suffer bullies, every member is part of the KSD family.